 If all that seems a bit stressful, you could sign up to a day tour of Venice to see the highlights and have someone else take care of the itinerary for you.
 The day tours usually include entrance to the St Mark’s Basilica and/or the Doge’s Palace, so you won’t have as much time to enjoy the actual city of Venice, but it could be a good option if you want everything taken care of.
 Here’s a couple of highly rated options on GetYourGuide:

 Depending on where you are based during your stay in Italy, you could even consider a day trip from another city in Italy, however, you really will only get a few hours in Italy – which I don’t think is enough.
 That said, if that is all the time you have then these could work for you:

 Hotels in Venice are notoriously expensive, so I can understand your hesitation to shell out for several nights in a pricey hotel in Venice.
 If you stay in nearby Mestre, the prices are dramatically lower, but you are within 15 minutes of Venice itself.
 Mestre also connects Venice to the rest of Italy by train and bus, so in Mestre, you are ideally located to explore the Veneto region as well – perfect for spending several days in Venice!

-I’m the #WombatsTraveller ambassador for wombat’s City Hostels, and they are opening a brand-new hostel in Mestre in July.
-I went to check out the hostel to see how it is coming along and I can’t wait to see it when it is finished!
-Booking is available online for private rooms and dorms from August onwards and having stayed in wombat’s London, Budapest and Vienna, I have no hesitation in recommending wombat’s Venice Mestre as an excellent place to stay in Venice once it’s opened.
+I’m the #WombatsTraveller ambassador for wombat’s City Hostels, and they have just opened a brand-new hostel in Mestre in July.
+Before it opened I went to check out the hostel to see how it is coming along (check it out here) and I’ve also stayed in it now it’s up and running!
+Booking is now available online for private rooms and dorms, and I highly recommend wombat’s Venice Mestre as an excellent place to stay in Venice.